aedans/Nylon/README.md

 - "[conditional](": Iterates for as long as a conditional is true.
 - "[double](": Iterates n times, pushing n to the stack each loop.
 - "[list](": Iterates once for each item in the list.
+- "[string](": Iterates once for each character in the string.
+- "[function](": Iterates once for each item in the return stack of the function.

 Loops can also be passed arguments via characters.
 The arguments must be passed before the loop function.